Information Studies has a Long Tradition of Innovation and Leadership

 A combined B.A./M.S.I.S. or B.S./M.S.I.S. degrees provides unique opportunities for capable, highly motivated students to pursue any undergraduate major while also preparing for a career in the rapidly expanding information management fields.

-A dedicated faculty of 10 members is engaged in groundbreaking research in the areas of human-computer interactions, natural language processing and medical language processing, multimedia organization and retrieval, the impact of information and communication technologies, technology and learning, information policy, and many other areas.
+A dedicated faculty is engaged in groundbreaking research in the areas of human-computer interactions, natural language processing and medical language processing, multimedia organization and retrieval, the impact of information and communication technologies, technology and learning, information policy, and many other areas.

 Students and faculty members are engaged in a wide range of topics from information literacy to human-computer interactions to multimedia organization and retrieval.